Auburn 2024 Under Hugh Freeze: Corrected Season Archive

 The Later Context

 Auburn's 2025 season made the 2024 evaluation look even more like a transition archive.
-Auburn later announced on November 2, 2025 that Freeze had been relieved of duties and that defensive coordinator DJ Durkin would serve as interim head coach.
+ESPN reported that Auburn fired Freeze after a 15-19 overall record at the school and that defensive coordinator DJ Durkin became interim head coach.

 Iron Bowl Lens